-The Client Protection Fund of the Bar of Maryland, formerly known as the Client's Security Trust Fund, was created by an order of the Court of Appeals on July 6, 1966.
+The Client Protection Fund of the Bar of Maryland, formerly known as the Client's Security Trust Fund, was created by an order of the Supreme Court of Maryland (formerly the Court of Appeals) on July 6, 1966.
 The main purpose of the Fund is to maintain the integrity and protect the good name of the legal profession by reimbursing, to the extent authorized by the rule and deemed proper and reasonable by the Trustees, losses caused by theft of money by members of the Bar of the State of Maryland when acting either as attorneys or fiduciaries.

 Where does the money for the Fund come from?

 The Client Protection Fund is supported entirely by attorneys in the State of Maryland who are required by law to pay an annual assessment for the right to practice law.

 Is this the same Fund as the Clients' Security Trust Fund?

 Yes.
 The name was officially changed on July 1, 2002 so it would better convey the purpose of the Fund and better inform the public about what the Fund does.

 How do I know if my situation is appropriate to file a claim?

 The Fund is generally set up to reimburse people whose attorney has wrongfully taken money from them.
 The Fund does not handle malpractice claims.
 With regards to fee disputes, however, please note that there is a fine line between fee disputes and theft.
 If you feel that your attorney may have wrongfully taken money from you, then you should file a claim with the Client Protection Fund.

 What is the process to file a claim?
 Where do I start?